gvwilson/sensibleadventures/in-heck/in-heck-outline.md

     - Gumption: "I know you will, and---and I hope you know that whatever it is, I'll---you know, whatever."
   - Sindy overhears them (has followed them): "What are you talking about?"
     - Maddy: "None of your business!
 What are you doing here anyway?
 Don't you have a lesson?"
-    - Sindy: "Shaper Leaf isn't feeling well again."
+    - Sindy: "Shaper Leaf isn't feeling well again.
+For real, not just pretend."
+(His illness is cover for lessons.)
   - The three of them go to school
     - Teacher is a horse named Winnie
   - Shaper Blazes is there to give a lesson
     - Does a practice fight in the yard with her bot partner
     - Uses her fire shaping
     - She wins (bot says, "I always lose.
 It's my job.")
-    - Bluster and Bravo are star-struck
+    - Bluster and Bravo are star-struck: start talking about how *they* are going to become Prosecutors
     - Shaper Blazes makes it clear that being smart as well as brave is important
     - Maddy suddenly realizes he's talking to *her*
+    - So do Bluster and Bravo (they're not impressed)
   - Shaper Blazes asks her to stay behind at recess
     - Asks questions about her adventure
     - She realizes he's suspicious of Dockety
     - When she calls him on it, he reminds her of the bot in his crew
+    - "I would trust that bot with my life.
+I have done, many times."
+    - *Doesn't mean anything about how you treat other bots,* Maddy thinks but doesn't say
   - Maddy goes out in the yard
     - Sits and draws to calm herself
   - Sindy rushes over
     - She was playing hide and seek and was hiding behind a barrel and she heard Shaper Blazes talking to his crew
     - What they found in Patient's base has them worried
     - They're planning a reconnaissance raid on Heck
-    - "Maddy --- it's my luck!
+    - "Maddy---it's my luck!
 We can rescue Papa!"
     - Shaper Leaf (steps out from behind a tree): "Then it must be your luck that *I* have overheard *you*."

 - Episode 5: Loyalties
   - Sindy believes everything that happens is because of her luck shaping
-    - Conversation ends with Sindy in tears
     - Shaper Leaf gently tries to convince her that the world is still full of coincidences
     - And that luck shaping isn't guaranteed to be good or bad without a lot of training: it just makes unlikely things happen
     - "Too many shapers come to believe that the world revolves around their ability."
     - "It is far too dangerous for you to go.
 It is far too dangerous for them too."
+    - Conversation ends with Sindy in tears
+    - Shaper Leaf (sadly) "She still blames herself."
   - Maddy goes to see Dockety
     - See the shanty town the bots are building
     - Uses a brush to clean muck out of Crusher's gears (like scratching a dog's ears)